-In the United States, using this sentence will get you snails as your main course.
-In France or Monaco, however, you'll get the snails as your appetizer.
+When traveling, it's helpful to remember the meaning is different.
+Otherwise, you might end up getting your starter as your main course or vice versa.
 If you're not sure, you could always specify "first course" or "appetizer" when ordering a starter, and "second course" or "main course" instead of using the term entrée at all.

 Certain steakhouses, for example, allow a patron to select from various cuts of steak, such as a rib-eye, New York strip or porterhouse, and whatever steak the diner chooses is the entrée.
 Customers then select their accompaniments or side dishes, such as a baked potato or choice of vegetable, separately.
 Thus the steak on its own is the entrée, and the potato and vegetable are the sides.
 In cases like this, the menu has usually been arranged to signify that the meat is to be considered the entrée.

 History of Entrées